Bylawpedia

 Published: March 2, 2024

-A notice of bylaw infraction is a type of ticket used by some local governments in British Columbia to enforce parking regulations.
-Actually, some may argue that it is not a ticket, since it does not impose a mandatory penalty, as will be discussed further shortly.
-Indeed, on the website of the provincial government, it is referred to as a demand notice rather than a ticket (Government of British Columbia, 2023, Form B).
-However, it does fit the definition of a ticket found in some dictionaries[1], and would likely be referred to as a 'ticket' by the average member of the public, so this website will also refer to it as such.
+A notice of bylaw infraction is a type of ticket used exclusively for parking enforcement by some local governments in British Columbia.
+Although some may argue it is not a ticket because it does not impose a legally mandatory penalty, it fits common dictionary definitions of a ticket[1] and would likely be perceived as a “ticket” by most members of the public.

 The front of a Notice of Bylaw Infraction, being Form B.3 from B.C.
 Reg.
 425/2003.